Choosing the Perfect Canvas

 The Options are Endless!

-A fresh Canvas is like a new landscape to build upon, an open road of new possibilities and a staple in any artist's creative arsenal.
-Some painting novices may assume that all canvas is the same and made from, well, canvas, but there are different types to choose from.
-Unfortunately, many of these artists just starting out might not know what kind of canvas to get.
-Here is a helpful guide to help out and get you the right canvas you need.
+A fresh Canvas is like a new landscape to build upon, an open road of new possibilities and a staple in any artist’s creative arsenal.
+Some painting novices may assume that all canvas is the same and made from… well, canvas… but there are different types to choose from.
+Unfortunately, many of these artists just starting out might not realize that the term “canvas” is merely a catch-all for a stretched fabric over a frame, let alone what type best suits their needs.
+Here is a helpful guide to educate the artist, and help out to narrow down the selections that best suit you.

-First off, the term "canvas" is kind of an umbrella term for any material that is used to support a painting.
-The most common type of canvas is cotton duck; then there is linen; also synthetic fiber, which is the least common.
-Each can be called a canvas and picking out the right one is a lot like picking out the perfect set of bed sheets.
-Here's why.
+The most common type of canvas is cotton duck; then there is linen; then within the last decade or so, canvases containing synthetic fiber (which is the least common)..
+Technically, each can be called a canvas– and picking out the right one is a lot like picking out the perfect set of bed sheets.
+Here’s why.

 Cotton duck canvas is the most common and cheapest variety of canvas, but even it still comes in different weights and weaves.
-Weight refers to the thickness of material, while weave is a term for how tight the individual threads are woven.
-The cheapest of cotton canvases are those which are most loosely woven.
-(Similarly, the price and quality of sheets is determined by thread count.)
+Cotton Duck is classified according to the weight of the surface texture, while weave is a term for how tight the threads are woven.
+The cheapest of cotton canvases are those which are loosely woven and lighter weight.
+Cotton fibers are shorter, stretchier strands than linen, which is a much longer strand and stronger fiber that offers less flexibility.
+The advantage to cotton canvases is that they are easier to stretch as a result, and are more affordable.

-For some artists, the choice halts here; many are opposed to using synthetic fiber canvases as they are not traditional and have not been around long enough for artists to really gauge their durability.
-The synthetic category is also much wider since essentially any material could be used provided it is strong enough to support the weight of the paint.
-Some of the cheapest canvases, however, are made from a blend of cotton and synthetic fiber, so realistically speaking, it may not be as easily avoided as some artists would like.
+For some artists, selection options used to stop here; many are opposed to using synthetic fiber canvases as they are not traditional and have not been around long enough for artists to really gauge their durability.
+However, with modern technologies and milling, the synthetic category has become much wider within the last several decades, and has resulted in some cotton-poly blends that artists are flocking to.
+These blends help aide cotton in making the canvases stronger and less prone to stretch, and can make for smoother portrait canvases than traditional cotton alone while increasing the strength of the fabric.
+Some of the cheapest canvases, however, are made from a blend of cotton and lesser quality synthetic fibers, so it may take some investigation into the canvas construction to make a proper, educated purchase.

-Once you've settled on a material, you've only just begun.
-The next phase is choosing a form.
-The options are stretched canvas, canvas boards, or canvas rolls.
-Heres where the choice is less like picking out bed sheets and more like pumping gas; your choices are regular, middle grade, or high end.
+Once you’ve settled on a material, you’ve only just begun.
+The next phase is choosing how your canvas will be used as a painting surface.
+The options are to purchase already stretched canvases, canvas pads, canvas panels, or canvas rolls to make your own panels or canvases.
+Here’s where the choice is less like picking out bed sheets and more like pumping gas; your choices are regular, middle grade, or high end.

-- Stretched Canvas is the most expensive and convenient of the three.
-It can easily be hung on a wall without a frame once painted.
+- Stretched Canvas is the most expensive investment initially, but the most convenient of the choices.
+It arrives pre-stretched, usually completely primed and ready to paint as soon as it is unwrapped.
+Depending on how the canvas is stretched and stapled or tacked, it can easily be hung on a wall without a frame once painted.

-All of the options here are great, none are necessarily better or worse than the other, its all about what you, the artist, wants.
-Its a matter of what suits a particular artist's tools, time and skill set.
+once you have learned the options available to you as an artist, it’s easier to narrow it down to what will work best for you, your time schedule, your painting style, and your wallet.
 So what type of canvas do you like?
-Jerry's Artarama is the number one authority on artist grade professional canvases.
+Jerry’s Artarama is the number one authority on artist grade professional canvases.
 So let us know in the comments below!